 Municipal officials have an opportunity to lead by example by advancing policies and programs that benefit all citizens.
 This includes a comprehensive look at policies, practices and procedures across all municipal departments, agencies and systems to advance policies and programs that instill equity, including the ability to make data driven decisions to prioritize and allocate resources to equity initiatives.
 A sustained investment and long-term commitment is necessary in the work to achieving equity.
-The League supports local officials in their work to advance the principles of equity, fairness, inclusion and justice in every community.
+The League supports local officials in their work to advance the principles of equity, fairness, inclusion, justice and belonging in every community and offers training to interested municipalities.